bagder/uncurled/start/contributing.md

 By starting to monitor their activities, their communication and reading up on their docs etc you can quickly get a feel for the project and a sense of how they communicate and develop their products.
 Ask a question and judge them by their response.
 Read their code of conduct.
-Verify that you agree to the license.
+Verify that you agree with the chosen license.

 ## Dip your toes